-The difference between a shared workspace or coworking space can cause confusion, especially with similar workplaces such as business centers, executive suites, shared spaces, and serviced offices providing members with a similar experience.
+The difference between a shared workspace and coworking space can be confusing, especially with workplaces such as business centers, executive suites, shared spaces and serviced offices, which provide members with a similar experience.

-The difference between a shared workspace and coworking space can vary between the vision of the space, the goals and needs of the members, as well as the demands of their business.
+The difference between a shared workspace and a coworking space can vary between the vision of the space, the goals and needs of the members, as well as the demands of their businesses.

-It’s important to keep in mind that there is not a “one size fits all” for businesses that occupy both coworking and shared spaces.
+It’s important to keep in mind that there isn’t a “one size fits all” for businesses that occupy both coworking and shared spaces.
 Here are some important details to consider.

 Coworking spaces are generally ideal for start-up businesses and entrepreneurs looking for a better alternative to working from home.

 These spaces are often home to freelancers, some of whom are just getting their name out and are not tied to any specific business or industry.